PaintStrike/TelegramBots/README.md

 Current bots:

-Bot#1 -> Daily info about a server.
+ServerInfo.sh  -> Daily info about a server.
-Bot#2 -> Monitoring script running in the background.
+Monitoring.sh  -> Monitoring script running in the background.